lukaa136/CSharp-projects/readme.txt

+**UPDATE**
+I'm currently full focused on CS50X, that's why I stopped uploading things here, but I'll be back with a strong foundation and ready to work.
+**UPDATE**

 About This Repository

 I'm currently learning C# and using this repository to upload projects that help me reinforce my knowledge.